TestniTester/telos/README.md

 <b>Check if any nodes are offline</b>
 check_my_nodes.sh
 <ul>
   <li>Script will check all nodes and tell you if you have anny offline nodes</li>
+  <li>If you want to runn the screep on a loop, lets say every 60 seconds do it like => watch -n 60 ./chknodes.sh</li>
 </ul>
 <br /><br /><br /><br />